How to Add a Website to Google Search Console

 ➤ Check domain access — make sure you have the rights to manage the website.

-Adding a site to the service is an important step for monitoring visibility in search.
-The tool tracks page indexing by analyzing queries and identifying errors.
-Follow the step-by-step instructions to quickly set up GSC and start using it.
+Adding a site to the service is an important step for monitoring its visibility in search.
+The tool tracks page indexing by analyzing queries and detecting errors.
+Follow this step-by-step guide to quickly set up GSC and start using it.

-Go to GSC and log in with your Google account.
+Go to GSC and sign in with your Google account.
 Make sure you use the same account linked to Google Analytics or Google Tag Manager to simplify the process of verifying site ownership.

 Step 2: Choose the property type